microsoft/react-native-code-push/README.md

 1. Initialize the module in MainActivity.java:

-    ```
+    ```java
     ...
-    // Import the plugin class
+    // 1.
+Import the plugin class
     import com.microsoft.reactnativecodepush.CodePush;

-    // Optional: extend FragmentActivity if you intend to show a dialog prompting users about updates.
+    // 2.
+Optional: extend FragmentActivity if you intend to show a dialog prompting users about updates.
     public class MainActivity extends FragmentActivity implements DefaultHardwareBackBtnHandler {
         ...
-        // Declare an object level private instance of CodePush
-        private CodePush codePush;

         @Override
         protected void onCreate(Bundle savedInstanceState) {
             ...
-            // Initialize CodePush with your deployment key and an instance of your MainActivity
+            // 3.
+Initialize CodePush with your deployment key and an instance of your MainActivity
             // You can also set the deployment key in code by assigning the key to the `[CodePushConfig current].deploymentKey` property.*

-            codePush = new CodePush("d73bf5d8-4fbd-4e55-a837-accd328a21ba", this);
+            CodePush codePush = new CodePush("d73bf5d8-4fbd-4e55-a837-accd328a21ba", this);
             ...
             mReactInstanceManager = ReactInstanceManager.builder()
                     .setApplication(getApplication())
                     ...
-                    // Let CodePush determine which location to load the most updated bundle from
+                    // 4.
+Let CodePush determine which location to load the most updated bundle from
                     // If there is no updated bundle from CodePush, the location will be the assets
                     // folder with the name of the bundle passed in, e.g. index.android.bundle
                     .setJSBundleFile(codePush.getBundleUrl("index.android.bundle"))

-                    // Expose the CodePush module to JavaScript
+                    // 5.
+Expose the CodePush module to JavaScript
                     .addPackage(codePush.getReactPackage())
         }
     }